citp/privacy-policy-historical/s/su/sun/suncorp.com.au.md

 ## What will happen if you do not provide your personal information to us?

-If we request personal information about you and you do not provide it, we may not be able to provide you with the financial product or service that you request or manage or pay any claim under and insurance policy.
+If we request personal information about you and you do not provide it, we may not be able to provide you with the financial product or service that you request or manage or pay any claim under any insurance policy.

 In addition, if we are required to comply with certain legislation to provide you with the products and services you choose, then collection of certain personal information will be mandatory.